-With the COVID-19 scenario, we have witnessed a massive hike in the global mental illness cases, an increased number of reported cases of violence, physical abuse, and substance abuse.
+With the COVID-19 scenario, we have witnessed a massive hike in global mental illness cases, and an increased number of reported cases of violence, physical abuse, and substance abuse.

 How does society see mental health disorders?